Israeli ultranationalist minister visits Jerusalem holy site | Politics

 Hamas spokesman Hazem Qassem said Ben-Gvir's visit was ''a continuation of the Zionist's occupation aggression on our sacred places and war on our Arab identity.”
 “Our Palestinian people will continue defending their holy places and Al Aqsa Mosque,'' he said.

-Responding to the outcry, Netanyahu late on Tuesday said Israel remains committed to “strictly maintaining the status quo” at the site.
+Lebanon's Hezbollah group, which fought Israel in a monthlong war in 2006, said the visit threatened to “blow up the region.”
+Responding to the outcry, Netanyahu late Tuesday said Israel remains committed to “strictly maintaining the status quo” at the site.
 “The claim that a change has been made in the status quo is without foundation.”
 Netanyahu returned to office last week for his sixth term as prime minister, leading the most religious, right-wing government in the country's history.
 Its goals include expanding West Bank settlements and annexing the occupied territory.

-The Palestinians seek those territories for a future independent state, with east Jerusalem as capital.

-Israel annexed east Jerusalem in a move unrecognised by most of the international community and considers the city its undivided, eternal capital.
+Israel annexed east Jerusalem in a move unrecognized by most of the international community and considers the city its undivided, eternal capital.

 The competing claims to the site lie at the heart of the Israeli-Palestinian conflict.